alicepfp/esp32-flipper/README.md

 </div>

 > [!WARNING]
-> This project was made for educational purposes only, use with responsability.
+> This project was made for educational purposes, it is intended for legal and authorized security testing only.
+Use of this software for any malicious or unauthorized activities is strictly prohibited.
+The developers assume no liability for any misuse of the software.
+Use at your own risk.

 <details>
   <summary>Table of Contents</summary>